dsborrus/ThetaModel/v7/README.txt

 The main.m file is the file to run.
 It kicks off the simulation.
 The synctheta_v7.m file is the simulation itself.
 Go here to change most parameters.
 The DBPlot_v2.m file is a function to plot the results.
-If you are interested in making new plots, you can edit this script or write your own.
+If you are interested in making new plots, you can edit this script or write your own. updategif.m is another figure making file.
+It was for making a gif!

 To run: